Morality: Etymology

+Definition

+Some view that morality is the distinction between intentions, decisions, and actions of outstanding individuals as being right or wrong, along with the related conceptual norms.
+Morality can be a set of standards or principles derived from the codes of conduct of a particular philosophy, religion, or culture, or it can derive from universal values that an individual believes in.
+According to another conceptualization, morality is an "informal public mechanism", informal meaning that there is no law or authority that can determine its correctness, and public mechanism meaning a set of norms applicable in all situations.
+In contrast, others say that by establishing certain standards of good and evil and rules of conduct, morality constrains people's interactions and individual actions, regulates social relations, and together with law, helps ensure the normal order of social life.
+It runs through all aspects of social life, such as public morality, family and marriage ethics, and professional ethics.

-Ethics
+Ethics as moral philosophy

-Ethics (also known as moral philosophy) is the branch of philosophy which addresses questions of morality.
+Ethics, also known as moral philosophy, is the branch of philosophy which addresses questions of morality.
 The word 'ethics' is "commonly used interchangeably with 'morality' ... and sometimes it is used more narrowly to mean the moral principles of a particular tradition, group, or individual".
 Likewise, certain types of ethical theories, especially deontological ethics, sometimes distinguish between ethics and morality.

 Immanuel Kant introduced the categorical imperative: "Act only according to that maxim whereby you can, at the same time, will that it should become a universal law."